Chart Color Schemes

 Bangalow features high concentrations of group households, with a higher-than-average median household size

-Family households account for 75.1% of all households, including 33.7% couples with children, 30.3% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 24.9%, with lone person households at 19.4% and group households comprising 5.4%.
-The median household size is 2.7 people, larger than the Rest of NSW average of 2.4.
+Family households constitute 75.1% of all households, including 33.7% couples with children, 30.3% couples without children, and 10.6% single parent families.
+Non-family households comprise the remaining 24.9%, with lone person households at 19.4% and group households comprising 5.4%.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households